quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-parametersset-def title="H3ParametersSet definition"}

 This event can contain any number of unspecified fields.
-This allows for representation of reserved settings (aka grease) or ad-hoc support for extension settings that do not have a related qlog schema definition.
+This allows for representation of reserved settings (aka GREASE) or ad-hoc support for extension settings that do not have a related qlog schema definition.

 ## parameters_restored {#h3-parametersrestored}